tmanole/SW-inference/README.md

 # SW-inference
 Code repository for reproducing the numerical studies in the paper

-Manole, T., Balakrishnan, S., Wasserman, L. (2020).
-Minimax Confidence Intervals for the Sliced Wasserstein Distance. [[arXiv Preprint](https://arxiv.org/abs/1909.07862)]
+Manole, T., Balakrishnan, S., Wasserman, L. (2022).
+[Minimax Confidence Intervals for the Sliced Wasserstein Distance](https://arxiv.org/abs/1909.07862). _Electronic Journal of Statistics 16(1), 2252-2345._

 ## Dependencies